yorgath/orthogram/docs/index.rst

 .. image:: ../examples/showoff.png
    :width: 100%
+   :alt: Complex diagram demonstrating the capabilities of the program

 Orthogram does not aim to be a fully-featured graph layout solution.
 It offers just a single layout: grid.
 You have to arrange the blocks